Social Security Announced 2.5% Benefit Increase For 2025 :- How Much Your Amount Has Increased?

 More specifically, inflation has slowed down even more, which is the primary reason why analysts estimate an even lower rise of 2.5% for the year 2025.
 Changes in the prices that workers pay for goods and services are tracked by the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which is used to compute the cost of living adjustment (COLA).

-Social Security COLA Increase For 2025
+Social Security Announced 2.5% Benefit Increase For 2025

 Even though inflation is still there, the data that is now available indicates that it is not even close to the high levels that were witnessed in recent years.
 This results in a more moderate cost of living adjustment for retirees.